rust-lang/rust/src/doc/rustc-dev-guide/src/backend/backend-agnostic.md

 # Backend Agnostic Codegen

-In the future, it would be nice to allow other codegen backends (e.g.
-[Cranelift]).
-To this end, `rustc_codegen_ssa` provides an abstract interface for all backends to implement.
+As of January 2021, `rustc_codegen_ssa` provides an abstract interface for all backends to implement, to allow other codegen backends (e.g. [Cranelift]).

 [Cranelift]: https://github.com/bytecodealliance/wasmtime/tree/HEAD/cranelift